cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 </dependencies>
 ```

-You can either update them manually, or let Jetifier do the job.
+You can either update them manually or let Jetifier do the job.
 You can't pass the `.pom` directly to the command line tool, but you have to create a `.zip` file where you can put all the content of the maven repository: `.aar`, `.pom`, `-sources.jar`, etc.

-Using this tool, you can probably receive this warning:
+Using this tool, you can probably encounter this warning:

 WARNING: [ProGuardTypesMap] Conflict: [ProGuardType(value=androidx/preference/{any})] -> (ProGuardType(value=android/support/v14/preference/{any}), ProGuardType(value=android/support/v7/preference/{any}))
 {: .notice--warning}